-In this COD: Warzone VRAM Usage guide for the latest Season 5 update, we take a look at an issue plaguing gamers since the latest update to Infinity Ward’s premiere battle royale shooter.
+In this COD: Warzone VRAM Usage guide for the latest update, we take a look at an issue plaguing gamers since the latest update to Infinity Ward’s premiere battle royale shooter.
 We’ll make sure to update our guide as more details about the issue are discovered.

 Current Known Fixes for Excessive Warzone VRAM Usage